DESIGNDRIVER/Intelisurf-Builder/README.md

 # Intelisurf-Builder

-A helpful extension of the standard threejs editor intended to help with improving the delivering of Fiski Industrial Design products.
+A helpful extension of the standard threejs editor intended to help with improving the delivering of Filski Industrial Design products.

 ## License